Why is corporate video production important?

-Corporate video production typically flows in a step-by-step process:
+Video production typically flows in a step-by-step process:

-Pre-production: Developing a budget, brainstorming a concept, and finally writing a script (or script outline).
+- Pre-production: Developing a budget, brainstorming a concept, and finally writing a script (or script outline).
 If a voiceover is required, it is often recorded before jumping into production.

-Production: Once a style is determined, a storyboard is created to layout the scene by scene actions.
+- Production: Once a style is determined, a storyboard is created to layout the scene by scene actions.
 From there, the process is determined by the style.

-Live Action: Production for live action videos typically include setting a shoot location, hiring talent (if needed), and filming with a professional camera & lighting crew.
+- Live Action: Production for live action videos typically include setting a shoot location, hiring talent (if needed), and filming with a professional camera & lighting crew.

-Animation: Production for animated videos include developing illustrations assets based on the pre-determined style and storyboard, and then animating them in After Effects.
+- Animation: Production for animated videos include developing illustrations assets based on the pre-determined style and storyboard, and then animating them in After Effects.

-Testimonial Corporate Video
+Testimonial Video Production

 Live action client testimonial videos are often used to build consumer trust, and highlight the personality of a business.
 Business testimonial videos allow users go behind the scenes, talk about company history, and/or highlight a brand’s unique personality.

-Animated Corporate Video
+Animated Corporate Video Production

 There is a common misconception that animated videos are only for kids, or adults who act like kids.
 We’re here to set the record straight.
 While it’s true that kids love cartoons, the medium of animation doesn’t have to be confined to the Disney channel.
 An animated corporate video can actually be a great tool for your business to explain complex ideas, tools, and services.
 And don’t worry, those C-level execs will love it too!

-Live Action Corporate Video
+Live Action Business Video Production

 Live action video is great for businesses who have a tangible product that they want to share with the world.
-As opposed to the testimonial style, live action corporate videos often tell a fictional story, or demonstrate a common scenario surrounding a product.
+As opposed to the testimonial video style, live action corporate videos often tell a fictional story, or demonstrate a common scenario surrounding a product.

 This style of corporate video production doesn’t have to feel stuffy.
 Just take a look at our live action piece for the B2B platform Showpad.